Past Performances

-We had an exciting opportunity to study and rehearse this work in depth, and learn about its background and where it stands in relation to other works by Mendelssohn, plus the option to continue to a full concert performance with orchestra.
+We had an exciting opportunity to study and rehearse this work in depth, and learn about its background and where it

 Having registered and paid, a downloadable pdf of the music and rehearsal tracks were made available for participants preparations.
 Printed and bound copies of the music were provided on the day and some professionals joined us.